GiuliaPaggi/MiniDT_online_monitor/README.md

 <!-- If you have screenshots you'd like to share, include them here. -->

 ## Dependencies
+All the modules can be also found in the dependencies.txt file.
-The monitor project is developed in a python 3.9 environment, using the following modules:
+In particular, the monitor project is developed in a python 3.9 environment, using the following modules:
+- configparser
+- datetime
 - matplotlib
+- numpy
+- os
+- sys
 - time
-- sys
-- os
-- datetime
-- numpy
-- configparser

 Additionaly, for the readout simulator, the following modules are used:
-- time
 - datetime
 - random
 - sys
+- time